• Tel: +44(0)1479 821248

 The ruins are known both for their impressive architecture and their marvellous setting, surrounded by dense rainforest.
 Beside the ruins there is a small museum describing culture, history and general life.
 Most of the buildings are still not restored, but from the top of the High Temple you have an incredible canopy view.
 The surrounding giant trees offer food and perches for exotic species, such as Collared Aracari, Keel-billed Toucan, White-fronted, Red-lored, Yellow-lored and Yucatan Parrot.

-Late afternoon, after about a three-hour drive from Lamanai we arrive at Birds Eye View Lodge, at Crooked Tree.
+Late afternoon, after about a three-hour drive from Lamanai we arrive at Birds Eye View Lodge or similar, at Crooked Tree.

 Day 7 - Saturday 22 November - Crooked Tree